knat/XData/README.md

 ﻿## XData: Schematized Data Exchange Solution

 The world needs to exchange data.
 Data needs to have a specification.
 Schema is the specification of the data.
 We the programmers need to program everything.
 XData is a programming-friendly solution for schematized data.
-This is the reason XData come to birth.
+This is the reason XData comes to birth.

 XData contains four parts: data, schema, data object model, and code generation.